lizozom/github-org-stats/README.md

+# Github org stats

-This code generates a csv file of total contributions broken down by contributor and year to a repository.
+This code generates a csv file of total contributions to a project, broken down by contributor and year to a repository.

 ### How to run